gpbl/isomorphic500/README.md

 ### Linting

-I use [eslint](http://eslint.org) to lint my scripts, using the [this config](.eslintrc).
-I configured Sublime Text with [SublimeLinter](https://github.com/roadhump/SublimeLinter-eslint) to have a live linting on development.
+I use [eslint](http://eslint.org) with [this config](.eslintrc).
+I configured Sublime Text with [SublimeLinter](https://github.com/roadhump/SublimeLinter-eslint) to have a live linting while writing the code.

 Also, you can run: